 When convenience stores are able to place orders, will we have access to order all eligible beer/wine products?
-Or do we start with domestic and order international products later on?

-Starting at the end of July, you will be able to place orders for non-LCBO supplied products, which means products supplied (or distributed) by The Beer Store or Ontario producers.
+Convenience stores can sell beer, wine, cider and RTD products.
+Starting July 29, convenience stores will be able to place orders for non-LCBO supplied products, which means products supplied (or distributed) by The Beer Store or Ontario producers of wine, beer, cider and ready-to-drink beverages.
 Regardless, you will continue to order from the LCBO who will facilitate fulfillment and delivery from these third parties.
 All payments are made to LCBO.
-Starting in early October, you will also be able to order LCBO-supplied products.
+Starting in early October, convenience stores will also be able to order LCBO-supplied products.